| |

 Instructions

-• Cook pasta in a pot of salted boiling water according to package directions.
+• Cook the pasta in a pot of salted boiling water, according to the package directions.

-• Meanwhile, combine the tamari, sesame oil, olive oil, water, honey, rice wine vinegar and crushed red pepper flakes in a small saucepan set over medium heat.
-Cook while stirring until the honey is dissolved.
+• While the pasta is cooking, combine the soy sauce, sesame oil, vegetable oil, water, sugar, rice vinegar, and crushed red pepper flakes in a small saucepan set over medium heat.
+Cook, while stirring, until the sugar is dissolved.

-• When the pasta is done cooking, drain off the water and return pasta to pot.
+• When the pasta is done cooking, drain off the water and return the pasta to the pot.
 Pour the prepared sauce over the pasta and toss to coat.

-• Sprinkle with green onions and sesame seeds.
+• Top with green onions and sesame seeds.
 Serve warm or cold.

 Nutrition